 Students in non-degree visiting student status are not allowed to register for courses.
 The status is available for up to four quarters (one year) maximum.

-Tuition and fees for 2018-2019 have not been finalized.
-Estimated costs for Non-Degree Visiting Student status in 2018-2019 include $1,302/quarter in tuition, $404/quarter in required fees, and $1,470/quarter for health insurance.
-In addition, international students need to demonstrate access to at least $5,700 per quarter to cover living expenses.
+Tuition and fees for 2018-2019 include $1,301 per quarter in tuition, $403 per quarter in required fees, and $1,466per quarter for health insurance.
+International applicants also need to demonstrate access to at least $5,700 per quarter to cover living expenses.